Join PDI

 What will I do?

 PDI project groups partner with nonprofits, advocacy groups, and government agencies to address real-world policy challenges.
 Our past work has tackled issues like affordable housing, education equity, environmental justice, and local government reform.
-Visit our Projects page to learn more!
+Visit our Publications page to read some of our past work!

 What is the time commitment?